zacharied/box11/README.md

 ```

 This will write the date in a grey box in the upper-left corner of the screen,
 updating it once per second.
-The box will automatically resize to fit the input
+The `-u hv` argument will cause the box to
-text.
+automatically resize to fit the horizontal and verticla bounds of the text.

 ## Build